daman29/Damneets-Portfolio/README.md

 ## Description

 - Designed and developed a personal portfolio webpage
-- Personal imformation such as a recent photo, name, and links to sections about me, my work and contact details included.
+- Personal information such as a recent photo, name, and links to sections about me, my work and contact details included.
 - Properly linked navigation links.
 - All applications shown in the projects section with the first being the largest.
 - All application links functioning and redirect in a new tab to the application.
 - Responsive CSS design with accessibility standards followed.
 - Semantic source code with ordered layout and comments.

-## Damneet's Portofolio Overview
+## Damneet's Portfolio Overview
 Below is the screen capture of the webpage.

 ![Screen capture of Damneet's portfolio webpage.
 Contains full webpage including title and content.](assets/images/screenshot.png)